ahmedseragcodes/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a state centric language that revolves around capturing data, using data, manipulating data, and ensuring old and new data isn't corrupted in the process.
+It allows us to present UI to the user in the form of components, standalone and resuable bits of code that feed off data.

 1. Describe component state.

+Component state is the data that will be utilized within the code and determines how components behave and "react".

 1. Describe props.

+Props are how we transport data from parent components down to children components so that values are reusable in a chain like path.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are like follow up functions to a state change within the UI.
+If you switch something on, you may use an effect to send a message to a central console indicating somethings been turned on.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.